The 22 Digital SAT Tips and Tricks You Must Use

 body_connotation.jpgPositive or negative connotation—you decide.
 Also to whoever made this image: I think we know what thumbs up and thumbs down mean.
 The faces are overkill.

-Tip 5: Read Passages Strategically
+Tip 7: Read Passages Carefully

-Tip 6: Don’t Ignore Passage Introductions
+Tip 8: Don’t Ignore Passage Introductions

 At the very least, passage introductions give you context for what you’re about to read so you aren't too confused about who’s who or where the passage is set.
-Even if your method of attack for SAT passages is to skip straight to the questions, you should still make a point of reading the italicized intro before you do anything else.

-Tip 7: Get Interested in the Passages
+Tip 9: Get Interested in the Passages

 If you want to retain information as you’re reading passages on the SAT, the best way to do it is to force yourself to engage with the material.
 Treat this as a learning experience, not a chore, and you’ll find it much easier to remember what happened in the passage.
 If your brain is in “wow, interesting” mode rather than “blah, blah, just have to get to the questions” mode, you’ll have a more pleasant experience on the test and a better time answering the questions overall.

-Tip 13: Memorize Grammar Rules
+Tip 10: Memorize Grammar Rules

-The SAT Writing section has a specific standardized approach to grammar, so it’s useful to memorize the rules to reduce confusion.
+The SAT Reading and Writing section has a specific standardized approach to grammar, so it’s useful to memorize the rules to reduce confusion.
 Even if you think you're pretty good at grammar, it’s not always enough to just go by what "looks right" to you.

 If you’re not used to some of the more archaic grammar rules tested on the SAT, you should memorize them.
 This will prevent you from accidentally choosing NO CHANGE for phrases that have errors according to the SAT's formal grammar guidelines.
 Check out this article for a review of all the grammar rules you’ll see on the SAT!

-Tip 14: Be Careful with NO CHANGE Answers
+Tip 11: Be Careful with NO CHANGE Answers

-If you notice that you’re answering NO CHANGE for lots questions on the Writing section, you should go back and double-check your answers.
+If you notice that you’re answering NO CHANGE for lots questions on the Reading and Writing section, you should go back and double-check your answers.
 NO CHANGE will only be the answer for 25 percent or less of the questions where it's an option.
 If you’re choosing it more than that, you might be missing something.
 Be sure to verify it again before you commit.

 On the flip side, you also shouldn't be overly worried about choosing NO CHANGE.
 It will inevitably be the correct answer a few times, so don't get too caught up in second-guessing yourself.

-Tip 16: If Both Answers Are Grammatically Correct, Pick the More Concise One
+Tip 12: If Both Answers Are Grammatically Correct, Pick the More Concise One

-One of the skills SAT Writing tests is conciseness, or the use of as few words as necessary to convey meaning clearly.
+One of the skills the SAT tests is conciseness, or the use of as few words as necessary to convey meaning clearly.
 Being able to answer concision questions correctly requires knowing not just what the grammatically correct choice is, but which is the best grammatically correct choice.

 This might be daunting, especially if you're not a native English speaker, so we recommend following this tip: if both answers are grammatically correct, choose the most concise one.
 Here's an example of a real SAT question with multiple grammatically correct answer choices: